cientgu/VQ-Diffusion/readme.md

 # Vector Quantized Diffusion Model for Text-to-Image Synthesis

+Due to company policy, I have to set microsoft/VQ-Diffusion to private for now, so I provide the same code here.

 ## Overview

 This is the official repo for the paper: [Vector Quantized Diffusion Model for Text-to-Image Synthesis](https://arxiv.org/pdf/2111.14822.pdf).